addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

     We bind a callback for a change:completed event, letting us know a change has been made as well to an existing todo item.
     We also bind a callback for a filter event, which works a little similar to addOne() and addAll().
 It’s responsibility is to toggle what todo items are visible based on the filter currently selected in the UI (all, completed or remaining) through filterOne() and filterAll().
   * `render()`:
-    We add some conditional CSS styling based on the filter currently selected so that the route that has been selected is highlighted.
+    We add some conditional CSS styling based on the filter currently selected so that the selected route is highlighted.

 ```javascript